texttochange/vusion-frontend/README.rst

 	NameVirtualHost *:81
 	Listen 81

-Installation using Vagrant and VirtualBox
+Developing using Vagrant and VirtualBox
 =========================================
 This works on all Operating Systems.
 You need to install the following: